Xilinx/Vitis_Libraries/docs/index.rst

 **********************************

 The Vitis Quantitative Finance Library is a Vitis Library aimed at providing a comprehensive FPGA acceleration library for quantitative finance.
-It is an open-source library that can be used in a variety of financial applications, such as modeling, trading, evaluation and risk management.
+It is an open-sourced library that can be used in a variety of financial applications, such as modeling, trading, evaluation and risk management.

 The Vitis Quantitative Finance Library provides extensive APIs at three levels of abstraction: